 Principaux dossiers

-- Advising Glencore PLC, Canada Pension Plan Investment Board and British Columbia Investment Management Corporation, as the shareholders of Viterra Ltd on all CFIUS aspects of its approximately $18 billion business combination with Bunge Ltd.
+- Advised Glencore PLC, Canada Pension Plan Investment Board and British Columbia Investment Management Corporation, as the shareholders of Viterra Ltd, a distributor of agriculture products offering grains, oilseeds, pulses, rice, sugar, and cotton, on all CFIUS aspects of its approximately $18 billion ($6.2 billion in stock, $2 billion in cash and $9.8 billion assumption of debt) business combination with Bunge Ltd, a global agribusiness and food company that buys, sells, stores, transports, and processes oilseeds and grains to make protein meal for animal feed and edible oil products for commercial customers.